 And then, as we fatigue, we enter in the exhaustion phase.
 Adaptogens basically stretch out that “sweet spot” in the middle — the phase of resistance — allowing us to hang out in the powerful part longer.

 Adaptogens have been studied in both animals and isolated neuronal cells.
-Researchers have found they have several effects on the body:
+Researchers have found they have several

 - neuroprotective elements

 - stimulant for central nervous system